bootphon/abkhazia/README.md

     python setup.py build
     python setup.py install

-In case you want to modify an dtest the code, replace the last step by ``python setup.py develop``.
+In case you want to modify and test the code, replace the last step by ``python setup.py develop``.